-But for a moment, let me digress even further into living the life of law.
-Let’s say you’re actually allowed to follow the moral and ceremonial laws, all 613 of them (not just 10).
-Have at it.
-BUT–if you choose to live by the law, and you fail at just one, you are guilty of all of them.
-Observing God’s laws is an all-or-nothing proposition.
-It’s not a buffet-line, picking what we like and leaving the rest.
-Paul tells the Christians in Galatia this very thing as they foolishly began to add law in with the gospel:
+But for a moment, let me digress even further into living the life of Law.
+Let’s say you’re actually allowed to follow the moral, ceremonial, dietary, and wardrobe laws–all 613 of them, not just 10–have at it.
+BUT–if you choose to live by the Law given to the people group of Israel by Moses, and you fail at just one, you are guilty of failing at all of them.
+Observing Mosaic Law is an all-or-nothing proposition.
+It’s not a buffet line, picking what we like and leaving the rest.
+Paul tells the Christians in Galatia this very thing as they foolishly began to add Law in with the gospel:

-For all who rely on the works of the law are under a curse, as it is written: “Cursed is everyone who does not CONTINUE TO DO EVERYTHING written in the Book of the Law” (Galatians 3:10, my emphasis added)
+For all who rely on the works of the law are under a curse, as it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law” (Galatians 3:10)

 James, the half-brother of Jesus, a person who didn’t believe Jesus was the Messiah until after He rose from the dead, he said the same thing: